Mohammed bin Rashid receives Ramadan well-wishers

 - City Fajr Shuruq Duhr Asr Magrib Isha

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, today received Ramadan well-wishers on the occasion of the advent of the Holy Month, at the Union House in Dubai.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, yesetrday received Ramadan well-wishers on the occasion of the Holy Month, at the Al Shindagha Majlis in Dubai.

-His Highness Sheikh Mohammed bin Rashid, in the presence of His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai; His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai; and His Highness Sheikh Mansoor bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Sports Council, accepted the greetings of well-wishers who included ministers, members of the Federal National Council (FNC), senior government officials and local dignitaries.
+His Highness Sheikh Mohammed bin Rashid, in the presence of H.H.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai; H. H. Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, and Deputy Prime Minister, and Minister of Finance of the UAE; and H.H.
+Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai, accepted the greetings of well-wishers who included local dignitaries, senior officials and members of the business community.

+Engaging in discussions with the guests, H.H.
+Sheikh Mohammed highlighted the role played by Dubai’s partnership with the business sector in achieving the goals of the Dubai Economic Agenda D33 and raising the city’s position as a leading global business hub.

+Also attending the event were H.H.
+Sheikh Ahmed bin Saeed Al Maktoum, President of Dubai Civil Aviation Authority, Chairman of Dubai Airports and Chairman and Chief Executive of Emirates Airline and Group; and H.H.
+Sheikh Mansoor bin Mohammed bin Rashid Al Maktoum, Chairman of Dubai Sports Council.

 Follow Emirates 24|7 on Google News.